kdave/btrfs-progs/Documentation/ch-seeding-device.rst

   for multiple devices but the *single* profile must be used in order to make the seeding device deletion work
 * block group profiles *single* and *dup* support the use cases above
-* the label is copied from the seeding device and can be changed by **btrfs filesystem label**
+* the label is copied from the seeding device and can be changed by :command:`btrfs filesystem label`
 * each new mount of the seeding device gets a new random UUID

 Chained seeding devices